a-mufasa/Web-Scraping-Workspace/Lowes-Stores/README.md

 ## File Structure

 - **`states.json`**
   A JSON file containing a list of state objects.
 Each object must have an `"id"` and a `"name"`.
+This can be manually copied from the client.js file on the `https://www.lowes.com/Lowes-Stores` site.
 For example:
   ```json
   [
       {